Chart Color Schemes

 Crestmead faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 8.0%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 6.0%, followed by postgraduate qualifications (1.0%) and graduate diplomas (1.0%).
 Vocational credentials are prevalent, with 41.7% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (32.5%).
-Educational participation is high, with 36.4% of residents currently enrolled in formal education, including 14.8% in primary, 11.4% in secondary, and 2.7% in tertiary education.
+Educational participation is high at 36.4%, comprising 14.8% in primary education, 11.4% in secondary education, and 2.7% pursuing tertiary education.

 Educational participation is notably high, with 36.4% of residents currently enrolled in formal education.
 This includes 14.8% in primary education, 11.4% in secondary education, and 2.7% pursuing tertiary education.